littensy/charm/README.md

 #### Parameters

 -   `options`: An object to configure sync behavior.

     -   `atoms`: A dictionary of the atoms to sync.
 The keys should match the keys on the client.

     -   **optional** `interval`: The interval at which to batch state updates to clients.
 Defaults to `0`, meaning updates are batched every frame.

     -   **optional** `preserveHistory`: Whether to sync an exhaustive history of changes made to the atoms since the last sync event.
 If `true`, the server sends multiple payloads instead of one.
 Defaults to `false` for performance.

-  - **optional** `convertArrays`: Whether to convert sparse arrays to dictionaries before firing remote events.
+    -   **optional** `serializeArrays`: Whether to convert problematic arrays to dictionaries before firing remote events.
 Because arrays in state patches can have holes, extra work is required to send them over a remote event intact.
 Defaults to `true`, but should be `false` if payloads are serialized (i.e. if you use [ByteNet](https://github.com/ffrostfall/ByteNet) or [Zap](https://github.com/red-blox/zap)).

 #### Returns

 `server` returns an object with the following methods:

 -   `syncer:connect(callback)`: Registers a callback to send state updates to clients.
 The callback will receive the player and the payload(s) to send, and should fire a remote event.
 The payload is read-only, so any changes should be applied to a copy of the payload.

 -   `syncer:hydrate(player)`: Sends the player a full state update for all synced atoms.

 #### Caveats

 -   **Do not use values that cannot be sent over remotes** in your shared atoms.
 This includes functions, threads, and non-string keys in dictionaries.

 -   **By default, Charm omits the individual changes made to atoms** between sync events (i.e. a `counterAtom` set to `1` and then `2` will only send the final state of `2`).
 If you need to preserve a history of changes, set `preserveHistory` to `true`.

-- **Charm does not handle network communication.** You must use remote events to send sync payloads and set `convertArrays` accordingly.
-This is implemented via the `remotes` namespace in the example above.
+-   **Charm does not handle network communication.** Use remote events or a network library to send sync payloads - and remember to set `serializeArrays` accordingly!

 ---